aspnetzero/documents/doc/Index.md

 ### [METRONIC THEME](http://www.keenthemes.com/preview/metronic/)

-AspNet Zero is based on beautiful and powerful metronic **theme**.
+ASP.NET Zero is based on beautiful and powerful metronic **theme**.
 You can see all metronic **pages, components**, change logs and more in it's official web site.